nmackler/pochven_math/README.md

 8. Run multiple simulations and calculate the probability of encountering the camping fleet at least once

 **Randomization Behavior:**
-- If no arguments are provided for any starting positions (camping system, flashpoints, or fleet starting system), all positions are randomized for each simulation run
+- At least two of the three starting parameters (camping system, flashpoints, fleet starting system) must be specified
-- If any arguments are provided, those positions remain fixed across all simulation runs
+- Any unspecified parameter will be randomized for each simulation run
-- This ensures maximum variability when no specific starting conditions are specified, while still allowing for deterministic testing with fixed positions
+- This ensures a balance between controlled testing and realistic variability

 ### Analytical Approximation